radumarias/genie-do/README.md

 "Your wish is my command".
 A distributed executor service.

 > [!WARNING]
 > **This is still under development.
-Please do not use it with sensitive data for now, please wait for a stable release.
+Please do not use it with sensitive data, for now, please wait for a stable release.
 > It's mostly ideal for experimental and learning projects.**

-**If you can represent your code as a Docker image we will run it.
+**If you can represent your code as a container image (Docker or compatible), we will run it.
 You develop it, we run it.**

 # Motivation